Proteomics Core FacilitySample Preparation

 You could not identify a single protein in my gel band.
 Why?

 Right, that’s embarrassing – or maybe not.
 Actually, there may be several reasons why this might occur.
 The most likely reason is that the amount of starting material was simply not enough.
 Other reasons might be that the protein does not contain (a sufficient number of) cleavage sites for trypsin, our work-horse protease.
 As a result, no peptides will be generated (and detected).
 This may be the case for some small proteins, but this may also occur to ‘exotic’ (e.g. highly acidic) proteins that contain fewer lysines and arginines than the average protein.
 The reverse might also be true: if a protein contains multiple cleavage sites, it will be digested into peptides that are too small to be detected, or to be sequenced with high confidence (e.g. histone tails).
 The alternative might be in the selection of another protease, which may viable if you know the protein you are working with.
 Another reason for not finding a protein may be that it is not present in the database.
 This is not unusual for proteins originating from poorly characterized organisms.
+Finally, if you coomassie-stained your gel in a microwave or scanned on an overhead projector foil, these are the most likely reasons for not finding anything: microwaving bakes proteins in the gel, and there is no way to get them out, however intense the stain.
+Polymers in the overhead projector foils cause trypsin not to work.
+Therefore, do not use a microwave to speed up staining or destaining, and only scan on glass plates (see also User Guide).

 Can you analyse non-covalent protein interactions?

 We can do this in exceptional cases only, mostly depending on sample preparation on your side (sorry…).
 Seriously, analysis of proteins (and complexes) under native conditions is restricted to samples devoid of salts and detergents.
 Salt cannot be tolerated because in the electrospray process it takes up charges much more easily than proteins, thus suppressing the protein signal.
-Volatile buffers like ammonium acetate work best, but not many proteins are stable under these conditions.
-If you read papers on native MS, realize that the authors often spend an awful lot of time in getting their protein pure, in a high concentration, and in a MS-compatible buffer.
+Volatile buffers like ammonium acetate work best, but not many protein complexes are stable under these conditions.
+If you read papers on native MS, realize that the authors often spend an awful lot of time (many months/years often) in getting their protein pure, in a high concentration, and in a MS-compatible buffer.

 What is the level of detail you can report for large-scale MS results?

 For most users, an Excel-list of identified proteins is usually sufficient, with an accession number to an appropriate database (e.g. Uniprot).
 However, we can provide much more than that, including sequences of identified peptides, peptide scores, sequence coverage, position of the peptide in the protein, annotated spectra for all peptides, etc. The latter may be required by some journals if you report identification of PTMs.
+In addition, we provide details on protein and peptide quantification, either using label-free or stable isotope-labeling approaches.